The best personal item bag for travel by air today may not be the one you’ve used before. Here’s what airlines require now.

 The Best Personal Item Bag for Women

-Can you bring a carry on and a backpack with you in the cabin?
+Can you bring a carry on with shoulder straps and a backpack with you in the cabin?

-Tip: Check out Passing Thru’s New Amazon Travel Shoppe for a curated collection of packing, luggage, and travel lifestyle items specifically selected for stylish convenience.
+Tip: Check out Passing Thru’s New Amazon Travel Shoppe for curated collections of packing, carry-on luggage, and travel lifestyle items specifically selected for stylish convenience.

 The Best Personal Item Bag for Men

-Tip: Check out our Travel Tech Essentials recommendations for digital warriors on the go!
+Tip: Check out our Travel Tech Essentials top picks for digital warriors on the go!

 The Best Personal Item Bag for International or Long Haul Trips

 So, what should you look for in similar circumstances?
 Chances are you’ll be schlepping this bag fair distances in the airport, upon arrival, and maybe over cobblestones or up multiple flights of steps depending on the location and type of your accommodations.
-The best personal item bag for travel on long haul, multi-leg trips will have the following features:
+The best personal item bag for travel on long haul, multi-leg trips will have convenience features.
+See that your choice comes with bag features from this list:

 - a trolley sleeve to slip over the handle of your larger roller bag so that you can double them up